Welcome and thank you for choosing Conestoga.

 - Withdrawal after the third day of classes: No refund

 Conestoga pathways enable students to build on their academic achievements in order to earn a degree or additional credential.
 Pathways are formed through agreements between Conestoga programs or partner institutions.
 View transfer agreement opportunities.

 Apprentices may challenge the in-school portion of apprenticeship levels from a variety of trade-specific apprenticeship programs depending on their level of expertise and time spent on the job.
-Non-apprentices can likewise challenge the in-school portion of the program starting first at level one.
+Non-apprentices can likewise challenge the in-school portion of the program starting first at Level 1.
 For more information visit Exemption Testing - Apprentices and Non-Apprentices.

 Conestoga College Student Guide

 All Conestoga College students and apprentices must abide by the Student Guide.

 The sooner you write your Certificate of Qualification exam after having completed your in-school training, the higher your chance of success.

 In most trades at Conestoga College, we offer a Certificate of Qualification Exam Prep course for Level 3 apprentices.
 As of January 1, 2017, the MCU has made exam prep courses for block release training in a number of trades mandatory for Level 3 apprentices.
 Those apprentices who are affected will be notified of the mandatory exam prep course on their Offer of Classroom Training letter from the MCU.
 The MCU has determined that there will be an additional fee of $50 per apprentice to cover the cost of the five-day course, which will be included on the Offer of Classroom Training letter.
 If eligible for employment insurance and other income supports, these benefits will automatically be extended to cover the duration of the exam prep course.

 If you are challenging your Certificate of Qualification exam or have failed your licensing exam you may benefit from the exam prep course.
 For more information, contact your local Employment Ontario apprenticeship office.

 Related websites and newsletters